tandandanw/AircraftBattle/README.md

 ## Introduction

 En...ok, this is a little game using Java Swing.
 I use PPT to draw all the pictures (yeah, I know it's quite silly), PhotoShop to edit those pictures.
 When I knew programming very little, I wrote this game for practice.
-If you are interested in or you are new in programming world, I hope you can enjoy this little game.
+If you are interested in or you are new in programming world, download it!

 ## Game Screens